• Skip to main content

 Jump to Recipe

-Scones and chocolate are probably two of my favourite things, so it felt only natural to combine them.
-I love making traditional English scones as their buttery, flaky crumb with crisp exterior topped with cream and jam makes for the most perfect afternoon tea.
+I love making traditional English Scones as their buttery, flaky crumb with crisp exterior topped with cream and jam makes for the most perfect afternoon tea.

 • Uses pantry ingredients.
 Flour, butter, egg and buttermilk make up the core ingredients of these scones and you're most likely going to have them in your kitchen.
 (I share with you how to make your own).